-You can grab the patterns for free until Sunday March 20th ... after that they will only be available in the member's section which is also where the bunny number match is located.
+As of 2022 this activity can be found in the member's section which is also where the bunny number match is located.

 I put together an Easter egg letter hunt for the children to do today.
 I took address labels and wrote four letters each on them.
 I then cut the labels and put on on each plastic egg.
 Even though it was really cold outside I decided to hide the eggs outside so the children could run around and explore more.

 The children searched for the eggs and were told they could only pick up one at a time and bring it back to me to put in our egg bowl.
 When they picked up an egg they looked to see what letter it was.